zhorifiandi/zhorifiandi.github.io/_posts/2022-11-25-optimize-latency-using-parallelization-in-go.md

 minutes_read: 5
 ---

-Ever wondered why your app server/worker takes long time?
-In some cases, it's caused by "slow" dependencies.
-If the dependencies are in your control, you can try to optimize the latency in dependencies sides.

-However, What if you don't have the control and it's beyond your scope to optimize the dependencies?
-What's the most feasible way to optimize your app latency from only your app scope?
+Ever wondered why your app server or worker takes longer than expected to complete tasks?
+Often, the culprit is slow dependencies—external services or operations your app depends on.
+If you control these dependencies, you can optimize them to reduce delays.
+But what if you don’t have control over them?
+For instance, you might rely on third-party APIs or services with fixed response times.

+In these cases, you can’t speed up the dependencies themselves, but you can improve your app’s performance by optimizing how you handle these operations.
+One effective approach is parallelization.
+By running independent tasks concurrently, you can reduce overall processing time and make your app more efficient, even if some tasks are slow.

 * toc
 {:toc}

-## Case: Calculate Total Price in Marketplace Purchase
+# Case: Calculate Total Price in Marketplace Purchase

-Imagine your app is a backend component in Marketplace to calculate total price of a purchase from a seller.
+To illustrate how parallelization can improve performance, let’s examine a typical workflow for calculating the total price in an online marketplace.
+The process involves several sequential steps, each dependent on the results of the previous one.

+## Workflow Descriptions
+1. `FetchProductAData`: Retrieve details for Product A, including its price.
+2. `FetchProductBData`: Retrieve details for Product B, including its price.
+3. `FetchSellerData`: Obtain information about the seller, which is needed for calculating shipping fees.
+4. `FetchShippingFee`: Calculate the shipping fee based on the data from Products A and B, and the seller.
+5. `FetchPromoInformation`: Retrieve any applicable discount or promo code details.
+6. `CalculateTotalPrice`: Combine all the gathered data (product prices, shipping fee, and promo) to compute the final price.

-### Assumptions
+### Naive Sequential Process
-- Buyer buy Product A and Product B from same seller
-- Shipping Fee can be combined for two products
-- Buyer needs to pay some taxes
-- Buyer have a promo code, so that they can have a discount!
-To simplify, let say the discount is flat!

-This is how your app flow will generally work:
+In a naive approach, each step must wait for the previous step to complete before starting.
+This leads to inefficient processing times as tasks are done one after another.

 <pre class="mermaid">
 graph TD
     start-->Process1